Logeshvar2004/online-retail-analysis/README.md

 # online-retail-analysis

 # Description:
-It's a detailed analysis of online retail purchases.
+It's a detailed analysis of online retail purchases which segment the customers based on purchasing behaviour using RFM analysis.

 Task Done:
   - EDA(Exploratory data analysis)